 MIT employees are covered by International SOS (ISOS) for emergency assistance while traveling abroad for both work-related and non-work-related trips.
 Students are covered by ISOS only while participating in MIT-sponsored trips but may also purchase coverage from ISOS for personal travel.
 Students and MIT employees traveling abroad are encouraged to register with ISOS prior to departure.

 For additional information about ISOS or to obtain a membership card, visit the MIT Insurance Office web site or call the office at 617-324-5031.
 For other questions about MIT travel policies and coverage, visit the MIT Travel Office web site.
-Whitehead and Draper employees should contact their respective human resources departments regarding their travel coverage.
+Whitehead employees should contact their respective human resources departments regarding their travel coverage.

 MIT’s ISOS program does not cover medical expenses.
 For information about health insurance coverage in the case of a medical emergency while traveling, consult your health plan.
 Whatever your coverage, do not hesitate to seek medical care if you become ill while traveling.